 In Dubai, the Emirates Engine Maintenance Center (EMEC) is the leading service provider for aircraft engine maintenance, repair, and overhaul.
 The company has been working closely with Engine Alliance (EA), GE Aviation, and Rolls-Royce to develop technology for engine maintenance.

 Dubai National Air Travel Agency (DNATA) the ground handling and cargo services arm of the Emirates Group, has partnered with Global Jet Technic to provide line maintenance services at Dubai International (DXB) and Dubai World Central (DWC) airports.

 GE Aviation has operated its support center with Emirates Engineering since 2013.
 The company recently opened its own support center in Dubai South to provide maintenance and repair solutions for all GE and CFM engines on the Emirates fleet and other UAE carriers such as flydubai, Etihad Airways, and Air Arabia.

-Ground services – ground handling, catering, and fixed based operations (FBO): Local airport authorities have partnered with companies to bring in the latest technological innovations for passenger attraction and satisfaction including duty free services, hospitality, ground handling, catering, and Fixed Based Operations (FBO).
+Local airport authorities have partnered with companies to bring in the latest technological innovations for passenger attraction and satisfaction including duty free services, hospitality, ground handling, catering, and FBO.
 New catering and FBO facilities will need to be developed to further expand ground handling and catering.

-3-D printing and additive manufacturing: The UAE 3D printing market size has grown over the last few years and this is an area of opportunity given the UAE’s commitment to expanding local manufacturing.
+The UAE 3D printing market size has grown and this is an area of opportunity given the UAE’s commitment to expanding local manufacturing.

 Trade Shows and Exhibitions

-Venue: Al Maktoum International Airport DWC, Dubai Airshow Site
+Al Maktoum International Airport DWC, Dubai Airshow Site, Dubai, UAE

 Global Aerospace Summit